ogbinar/py-dataengineering-workshop/README.md

 # 🧠 Py-DataEngineering Workshop

-**From CSV to Dashboard — Building a Mini Data Pipeline in Pure Python**

-This workshop shows how to build a complete **data engineering workflow** using open-source tools:
-`pandas • pyarrow • uv • streamlit`.

 You’ll ingest, clean, model, and visualize the classic **Northwind** dataset — all locally, with no cloud or database setup.